young-su-ko/plm-fid/README.md

 distance = fid.compute_fid(emb_a, emb_b)
 ```
 > [!NOTE]
-> Note: All API arguments are shared with the CLI, except using underscores instead of dash (e.g. `model_name`)
+> All API arguments are shared with the CLI, except using underscores instead of dash (e.g. `model_name`)

 ### Automatic Format Resolution
 The `compute_fid()` method accepts: